dfinity/motoko/design/PersistenceModes.md

     - https://github.com/dfinity/motoko/pull/4225
     - https://github.com/dfinity/motoko/pull/4193 (PR bottom, start merging here)

-2. Merge `master` into the helper PR ... and then extract `compile-classical.ml`.
+2. Merge `master` into the helper branch `luc/merge-classical-compile-backend` and then extract `compile-classical.ml`.
 3. Paste the `compile-classical.ml` of the merged helper PR and paste it in the topmost PR of the enhanced orthogonal persistence stack.